This protein carries a polyhistidine tag at the C-terminus.

-Human CX3CL1, His Tag is fused with a polyhistidine tag at the C-terminus, and has a calculated MW of 35.5 kDa.
-The predicted N-terminus is Gln 25.
-The reducing (R) protein migrates as 50-90 kDa in SDS-PAGE due to glycosylation.
+The protein has a calculated MW of 35.5 kDa.
+The protein migrates as 50-90 kDa under reducing (R) condition (SDS-PAGE) due to glycosylation.

 Less than 1.0 EU per μg by the LAL method.

 Lyophilized from 0.22 μm filtered solution in PBS, pH7.4.
 Normally trehalose is added as protectant before lyophilization.

 Contact us for customized product form or formulation.

 Please see Certificate of Analysis for specific instructions.

 For best performance, we strongly recommend you to follow the reconstitution protocol provided in the CoA.

 For long term storage, the product should be stored at lyophilized state at -20°C or lower.

 Please avoid repeated freeze-thaw cycles.